Easington, Cherwell: Easington proper

 Banbury town council built the houses in King's Road and on the Easington estate.
 Other working-class type houses were built at the south end of Britannia Road and the area to the east between 1881 and 1930.
 Houses were also built in both Old Grimsbury Road and Gibbs Road in Grimsbury.
 More up-market houses were built in both the Marlborough Road area and in Bath Road, Kings Road, Park Road, and Queen Street in Neithrop.
 Ordnance Survey maps from 1882, 1900 and 1922 show that the houses on Broughton Road are built over an old claypit called the Bear pit.
 Berrymoor farm, whose last land lease was of mid-Victorian origin, had become a laundrette by 1922 and had lost two outhouses, but gained a small annex to the main building.

-The Housing Act 1919 was followed by the building of the Easington housing estate of 361 council houses in what was one of the first slum clearance schemes in the country.
+The Housing, Town Planning, &c.
+Act 1919 was followed by the building of the Easington housing estate of 361 council houses in what was one of the first slum clearance schemes in the country.
 By 1930 the medical officer reported 131 Banbury town centre houses unfit for habitation.
 Therefore, in 1933, Banbury council opened the Ruscote housing estate of 160 houses.
 The increased population between 1931 and 1949 was accommodated by the expansion of the town in three main areas, of which houses were built both by the town corporation and by private housebuilders.
 Most of the estate was built in the 1930s and 1940s as local industry began to grow, with a large expansion in the early 1960s, due to the London overspill.

 The land south of the Foscote Private Hospital in Calthorpe, Oxfordshire and Easington farm were mostly open farmland until the early 1960s.
 It had only a few farmsteads, the odd house, an allotment field (now under the Sainsbury's store), and the Municipal Borough of Banbury council's small reservoir.
 Berrymoor farm was finally demolished in 2004 and became St. Mary's View.
 Much of the farm land was used to build a children's day-care, an industrial storage facility, a small electrical substation, and a branch of De Montfort University (now a branch of the Oxford and Cherwell College) in the late 1960s.